codeAligned/Relational-Database-Ebola-Data/lab1/datasets/README.md

 ## ANOMALIES
 Note: Our survey dataset only includes respondents from Liberia.
       Data from the CIA World Facebook is scraped from the site.

-___
-## Comprehensive Dataset
-### files: comprehensive_dataset.xlsx
-This excel file is a comprehensive spreadsheet containing all used datasets in their own respective sheet.